-Kola, derived from Africa’s Kola Nut, is a full service restaurant and lounge, providing authentic West African and Caribbean Cuisine with live entertainment, particularly jazz, reggae, neo-soul, poetry, and comedy.
+Kola, which derived its name from Africa’s Kola Nut, is a full service restaurant and lounge, providing authentic West African and Caribbean Cuisine with live entertainment, particularly jazz, reggae, neo-soul, poetry, and comedy.

 Owner, Lookman Mashood, said Buka’s menu is comprised of the best dishes from three regions in Nigeria.